psdgithub/cabin-issues/README.md

 * Add k8s clusters with token or basic auth authentication.
 * Swipe left to edit or delete entities
+* Swipe down to refresh lists
 * Mark Nodes as unschedulable
 * Put Nodes in Maintenance mode
 * Remove and add labels
 * Query by labels
+* Create basic deployments with single image
 * Scale deployments
+* Basic rolling update by changing the image only.
+* Expose deployment via a service
 * Access logs in multiple containers
 * Exec commands in containers
 * Set view based on namespaces